6br/overlapper/README.md

 # overlapper

-Extract bridges between contigs from long-read alignments to visualize the connection (under development).
+Extract the number of bridges between contigs from long-read alignments to visualize the connection (under development).

 ### Usage